FBICPU/a130/pages/policy.md

 **3) Enterprise Architecture**

-Agencies shall develop an actionable enterprise architecture (EA) that describes the baseline architecture, target architecture, and a plan to get to the target architecture.
-The EA shall also address agency plans for significant upgrades, replacements and/or disposition of information systems when the systems can no longer effectively support missions or business functions or adequately protect agency needs.
-The intent is to align business and technology resources to achieve strategic outcomes.
+Agencies shall develop an actionable enterprise architecture (EA) that describes the baseline architecture, target architecture, and a transition plan to get to the target architecture.
+The EA shall also address agency plans for significant upgrades, replacements and/or disposition of information systems when the systems can no longer effectively support missions or business functions or adequately support agency needs.
+The intent is to align business and technology resources to achieve strategic outcomes; with the focus on technological enablers that promote more effective and efficient business operations.
 The process of describing the current and future state of the agency, and laying out a plan for transitioning from the current state to the desired future state, helps agencies eliminate waste and duplication, increase shared services, close performance gaps, and promote engagement among government, industry, and citizens.

 #### e.
 Privacy and Information Security